epfl-ada/ada-2023-project-rollthedatadice/README.md

 <br>

 ## <a id="section_2">Interaction Analysis by Gender</a>
+###  Gendered Symphony of Character Interactions
-### **Interaction Analysis by Gender: Harmony and Discord on the Silver Screen**
+### From Personas to Partnerships: Harmony and Discord on the Silver Screen

-In this act of our cinematic exploration, we focus our lens on the delicate dance of characters, specifically examining the interplay between genders.
-As characters navigate the intricate plots of movies, their interactions become a symphony of emotions, actions, and dialogues.
+Having delved into the individual personas that shape the characters, we now turn our gaze towards the dynamic partnerships and interactions that unfold on the silver screen.
+In this chapter, we explore how the distinctive personas we unveiled in the previous act come to life in the intricate dance of gendered character interactions.

+🌐 Mapping the Cinematic Web:
+To unravel the secrets of character interactions, we harness the power of movie networks.
+Each film's plot summary transforms into a complex tapestry of relationships, woven into a network graph.
+Characters become nodes, and their interactions form the connecting threads.
+This network allows us to visualize the intricate dynamics between characters, offering a unique lens through which we decode the gendered symphony of cinematic storytelling.

+{% include hunger_games_network.html %}

 🌟 Unveiling the Gender Dynamics:
 Picture this – a tapestry of character interactions where male and female protagonists engage in a harmonious ballet of emotions.
 Our analysis has unraveled the most common interactions between characters of the same gender.
 Do they share tender moments of camaraderie or clash in the tempest of conflicts?

-Academic Insight: 📚 Drawing inspiration from Carol Gilligan's work on gender and moral development, we scrutinize not just what characters do but how they connect emotionally.

-👫 Male-Male Connections: Enter the world of bromance and camaraderie.
-Do male characters primarily engage in the pursuit of shared goals, building friendships that weather the storms of their cinematic adventures?

-👭 Female-Female Bonds: Amidst the storytelling tapestry, female characters forge connections.
-Are these bonds characterized by solidarity, sisterhood, or perhaps the shared pursuit of common objectives?
+#### The Male-Male Tapestry: Bonds Beyond Brotherhood
+👬 Brotherhood and Beyond:
+Behold the camaraderie, the alliances, and the conflicts as male characters forge connections that go beyond mere friendship.
+From shared goals to epic showdowns, the male-male tapestry is rich with the resonances of character interactions.

+📈 Dynamic Evolution:
+Explore how these interactions have evolved over time.
+Do modern bromances differ from those of classic cinema, reflecting the shifting tides of societal expectations?

+#### Female-Female Symphony: Solidarity in Cinematic Sorority
+👯‍♀️ Sisterhood in Action:
+Delve into the world of female characters as they navigate the cinematic landscape together.
+Do they share secrets, conquer challenges, or perhaps engage in playful banter?
+The female-female symphony is a celebration of solidarity and strength.

+📊 A Glimpse Through Time:
+Trace the evolution of these relationships across different eras.
+How have on-screen female friendships mirrored the changing roles of women in society?

+#### The Dance of Opposites: Male-Female Duets
+💑 Romance, Conflict, or Both:
-💑 Male-Female Duets: Ah, the dance of opposites!
-Venture into the realm of interactions between male and female protagonists.
-Is it a dance of romance, conflict, or a nuanced blend of both?
-The silver screen often mirrors the ebb and flow of relationships.
+Witness the dance between male and female protagonists, where the sparks of romance, the fires of conflict, or a delicate balance of both come to life.
+The male-female duets are a captivating exploration of love, tension, and everything in between.

-📈 Temporal Evolution: Let's set our cinematic time machine in motion.
-How have these gender dynamics evolved over the years?
-Do cinematic narratives reflect changing societal norms and expectations?
+🔍 Genre-Specific Intricacies:
+Zoom into different genres to unravel how the dynamics of male-female interactions vary.
+Is the romance in a comedy different from that in a drama?

 As we peer into the kaleidoscope of gendered interactions, our data-driven journey promises to unveil the nuanced dynamics that underpin the relationships between characters on the silver screen. 🎭 Are you ready to decode the secrets of gendered storytelling in cinema?
 Join us as we navigate through the emotional landscapes of male-male, female-female, and male-female character interactions! 🍿✨